 God is a personal, all-powerful, all-knowing, eternal, loving, spirit-composed family currently composed of the Father and Jesus Christ (see John 10:30 - 31, 17:20 - 23, 1John 3:1 - 2).
 The Being in the Godhead known as the Father is the Sovereign Ruler of all.
 He has always possessed righteous character and is full of mercy and grace.
 His existence is a living definition of perfect love (1John 4:8).
 Although greater than His Son in authority, he nevertheless shares all that he has with him.

-The Being who became Jesus, before his birth, was (and is) a member of the Godhead and existed for all eternity with the Father.
-Jesus Christ created ALL things that exist.
-He is the God of the Old Testament who was the Lord and Lawgiver.
+The Being in the Godhead, who became Jesus, before his human birth, existed for all eternity with the Father.
+He is the Deity of the Old Testament who was both the Lord and Lawgiver.
 He is revealed in the Gospels and the entire New Testament as the Word.
-In order to become the perfect sacrifice for sin and the Messiah who saves mankind, Christ willingly gave up His power and glorious existence as Deity to become a flesh and blood human being.
+In order to become the perfect sacrifice for sin, he willingly gave up His power and glorious existence to become a flesh and blood human being.
 He offered himself, through the cross, as the perfect atonement for man's sins.

 God has many attributes such as perfect faithfulness, impartiality, mercy and holiness.
 He is also long-suffering and full of grace and truth.
 He has chosen never to lie (Hebrews 6:17 - 18) and never to change in character (Malachi 3:6, James 1:17).
 The Bible states we share the same basic appearance as God (head, hair, eyes, ears, mouth, etc.).